What Is the Difference Between Herbs and Spices?

 What is the difference between herbs and spices?

-The words herbs and spices are often used interchangeably, but spices and herbs are very different ingredients, and the two have very different effects on the health.
+The words herbs and spices are often used interchangeably, but spices and herbs are two distinct types of seasonings, and the two have very different effects on the health.

 Herbs